nl-design-system/rotterdam/README.md

 <!-- and Rotterdam CSS if extra components are needed -->
 ```

-And use the [code snipped provided in Storybook](http://localhost:6006/?path=/docs/css-utrecht-button--docs) to get the identical component in code:
+And use the [code snippet provided in Storybook](?path=/docs/css-utrecht-button--docs) to get the identical component in code:

 ```html
 <!-- Set the rods-theme to include Rotterdam styling for all NL Design System components -->